esghasemi/Machine-Learning/README.md

 - **mini-project-3**: Contains materials and code for the third mini project.
 - **mini-project-4**: Contains materials and code for the fourth mini project.
 - **final-project**: Contains materials and code for the final project.

+For any questions or further information, please contact e.ghasemi2@email.kntu.ac.ir